MFL (Modern foreign Languages)

 - Ensure every child has the opportunity throughout Key Stage 2 to study a foreign language and develop their interest in the culture of other nations

 - Ensure pupils’ learning is enriched in a broad curriculum to which Modern Foreign Languages contribute

-Our MFL policy can be viewed by clicking here
+Our Modern Foreign Language Policy can be viewed by clicking here

 Our pupils say:

 “We have fun.”